fossas/fossa-cli/docs/user-guide.md

 # User Guide

-Fossa is most commonly used to analyze a project and extract its full dependency graph,which can then be uploaded to fossa.com using an API key.
+Fossa is most commonly used to analyze a project and extract its full dependency graph, which can then be uploaded to fossa.com using an API key.
 This page explains how to configure this workflow as well as the other features of the fossa-cli.
-If you are looking for a guided walk-through refer to our [demo guide](how-it-works.md).
+If you are looking for a guided walk-through with information along the way refer to [How it Works](how-it-works.md).

 ## 1. Configuring a Project